Lord-Scrubington-II/fa21-cse110-lab4/explore/devtools/devtools-pt2.md

 1. The bug comes from the fact that the `value` property of the `Element` object returns a `string`.
 Hence, `result` become a string concatenation instead of integer addition.
-2. We need to parse an integer from num1 so that num2 can be automatically converted.
+2. We need to parse an integer from num1 so that num2 can be automatically converted, or parse an integer from both for the sake of safety.